-- Developed in accordance with Model Risk Policy and associated model standards, and attested against all pertinent prudential regulation and guidance. - Independently reviewed by an external team of specialists. - Reviewed and recommended by the Credit Models Working Group, the Society's technical model review forum. - Approved by the Society's Designated Committee, the Models and Rating System Committee.
+- Developed in accordance with Model Risk Policy and associated model standards, and attested against all pertinent prudential regulation and guidance. - Independently reviewed by an external team of specialists. - · Reviewed and recommended by the Credit Models Working Group, the Society's technical model review forum; and - Reviewed and approved by the Society's Designated Committee, the Models and Rating System Committee (MRSC).

-Performance of approved models is monitored monthly by the Credit Risk Control Unit, and reported in detail to the Credit Models Working Group bi-monthly.
-The Models and Rating System Committee meet at least six times per year and review summarised reporting against approved Key Performance Indicators, designed in accordance with the Society's model validation framework.
+Performance of approved models is monitored monthly by the Credit Risk Control Unit and reported in detail to the Credit Models Working Group bi-monthly.
+The Models and Rating System Committee meet at least six times per year and review summarised reporting against approved Key Performance Indicators, designed in accordance with the Society's Model Validation Framework.

-All IRB models are subject to an annual review process, an external independent review, and re-approval by the Models and Rating System Committee, in accordance with prudential regulation.
+All IRB models are subject to an annual review process, and re-approval by the Models and Rating System Committee, in accordance with prudential regulation.
 Internal Audit also perform a full program of third line annual IRB assurance activity.